 - 1. Only the Bus Configuration Register (BCR) and the Refresh Configuration Register (RCR) can be modified. - 2.
 To program the BCR or the RCR on last bus write cycle, DQ0-DQ15 must be set to '0001h' and '0000' respectively. - 3.
 The highest order address location is not modified during this operation. - 4.
-The control signals \overline{E} , \overline{G} , \overline{W} , \overline{LB} and \overline{UB} , must be toggled as shown in the above figure.
+The control signal \overline{E} must be toggled as shown in the above figure.